croaky/laptop/learn/books/paysys/checking.md

 Clearing houses have expenses associated with managing settlement.

 Processors and clearing houses charge transaction fees to banks.

+## Float

+Float is a gap in the availability of funds transferred between two parties.

+It beneficial for a party that holds funds before paying out.
+It is costly for a party that pays out prior to receiving funds.

+"Federal Reserve float" occurs when the Fed, as a check clearing house, credits a deposit bank for funds received prior to collecting from paying bank.

+"Disbursement float" occurs during the time between when an organization mails a check and the time the check is presented to its bank for payment.

+A payments system that reduces float for parties lowers risk for those parties.

 ## Risk Management